-Have you ever wondered where the people who live in your vacation destination go on their vacation?
 Florida has a plethora of amusement parks, beaches, everglades, diving, animals, and all around fun - but when you have a short weekend, how do you choose?
 For those who like the more authentic experience, and doing what the locals do - here are my suggestions for the best day trips from Orlando Florida.
 These will include Scuba Diving at Devil's Den, Wildlife Parks, Swimming with Mantees in Crystal Rivers, National Forests, State Parks, my favorite beach in Florida St Petersburg Beach and more.

 Once arriving in Florida, I met up with some friends, and locals, Jen and Ed.
 We quickly grabbed our Latte's and headed out the door towards the Devil's Den.
 It is an hour and a half drive North from Orlando.
 You can drive straight through, or take the scenic route through Ocala National Forest (which adds an extra hour).